timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

 It is RECOMMENDED that issuing CAs cluster multiple prefix per ROA in case:

  - Fate sharing is not a concern, for example, when both the parent and issuing CA are controlled by the same entity.
- - Fate sharing risks are outweighed by the operational impact of having many ROA objects, e.g. because it leads to excessive bandwidth demands on the repository, or it's causing overly large manifest(s), or it leads to an excessive amount of data or number of files for RPs.
+ - The operational impact of publishing many ROAs outweighs the perceived fate sharing risks, e.g. because it leads to excessive bandwidth demands on the repository, or it's causing overly large manifest(s), or it leads to an excessive amount of data or number of files for RPs.

 ## Consistent Load-Balancing